 Reduce the Mess of Puree Feeding

 Blast off to easier feeding with this cleverly shaped silicone food-dispensing spoon that doles out baby food one bite at a time.
 Just load up the Marcus & Marcus Rocket Silicone Baby Dispensing Feeding Spoon with pureed baby food, hold it to your baby’s mouth, and squeeze.
 Voilà: one-handed feeding.
-Soon your baby will be squishing his own breakfast into his mouth.
+Soon kids will be squishing their own breakfast into their mouth.